skeeto/enchive/README.md

 5. Initialize ChaCha20 with the shared secret as the key.
 6. Decrypt the ciphertext using ChaCha20.
 7. Verify `HMAC(key, plaintext)`.

+### Key derivation

+Enchive uses an scrypt-like algorithm for key derivation, requiring a lot of random access memory.
+Derivation is controlled by a single difficulty exponent *D*.
+Secret key derivation requires 512MB of memory (D=29) by default, and protection key derivation requires 32MB by default (D=25).
+The salt for the secret key is all zeros.

+1. Allocate a `(1 << D) + 32` byte buffer, *M*.
+2. Compute `HMAC_SHA256(salt, passphrase)` and write this 32-byte
+   result to the beginning of *M*.
+3. For each uninitialized 32-byte chunk in *M*, compute the SHA-256 hash of the previous 32-byte chunk.
+4. Initialize a byte pointer *P* to the last 32-byte chunk of *M*.
+5. Compute the SHA-256 of the 32 bytes at *P*.
+6. Take the first *D* bits of this hash and use this value to set a new *P* pointing elsewhere into *M*.
+7. Repeat from step 5 `1 << (D - 5)` times.
+8. *P* points to the result.

 ## Compilation